TRWormald/Obsidian-Engineering-Notes-Backup/Engineering Year 3/2) Structures & Materials/3) Fatigue & Creep/3) Aircraft Level Design Considerations for Fatigue/1) Airframe Design Considerations.md

 Apply knock down factors repeatedly to obtain the actual strength of the material you can use in your design calculations.

 ### Detail Designs
+#### Stress Levels
+We use high fidelity stress analysis to capture stress gradients and concentrations from holes, cut-outs, notches etc.
+We use actual loads if possible (from FTI or SHM)
+We use allowable strength values only
+We limit fuselage hoop stress (quilting or pillowing) Avoid initial buckling of webs (no buckling up to 1g & 1.5g for civilian and fighter aircraft respectively).
+Use the design ratio:
+$$\frac{\tau_{crit}}{\tau_{ult}}>20\%$$

+#### Detail Engineering
+- Use large cut-out radii & corner/bend radii (min 2$\times$thickness)
+- Avoid sudden discontinuities in sections
+- Avoid interacting stress concentrations
+- Avoid change in sections at the same location
+- Composite lay-up ply drops
+#### Joint & Edge Design
+- Use sufficient pitch between fastener holes & edge distance to prevent stress concentration interactions
+- Limit coutersink depth - increase edge distance to cater for CSKs
+- Use thickening / pad-up to reduce stress levels
+- Use cold worked holes - for residual compressive stress
+- Use correct fastener & installation
+- Avoid blind areas
+- Avoid eccentriciti